 Interdisciplinary Seminar in Human Rights and International Justice

-The seminar will begin with an overview and brief historical review of human rights instruments and then explore a series of complexities for those seeking to engage in human rights scholarship, advocacy, and activism.
-We seek to engage critically with human rights discourse and actions as they intersect with gender, culture/ethnicity, “race,” class and other categorizations.
+The study of human rights defies disciplinary boundaries.
+This seminar, sponsored by the Center for Human Rights and International Justice, provides a rare space to examine human rights from an interdisciplinary perspective.
+It brings together faculty affiliated with the Center, students from across the university, visiting scholars, and guest speakers to examine issues of human rights and international justice.
+The spring 2021 seminar will begin with an overview and brief historical review of human rights as understood in the West and then explore a series of complexities for those seeking to engage in human rights scholarship, advocacy, and activism.
+We seek to engage critically with human rights discourse and actions as they intersect with gender, culture/ethnicity, “race,” social class, and other categorizations as well as with emergent challenges from Indigenous people of the global South beyond Northern epistemologies, understandings, and praxis.

 The seminar is the core course for the Center's interdisciplinary Certificate in Human Rights and International Justice.